-- Connect an SD card to your computer.
-If your computer does not have a built-in SD card slot, use a USB SD card reader or similar accessory. - 3.
-Copy the sys-X.Y.smm file to the top level of the SD card.

-"Top level" means the firmware file must not be inside a folder on the card.

-There must be only one firmware file on the card.

-- 4. Eject the card from your computer's operating system before physically removing the card. - 5.
-Insert the SD card into the Song Meter Mini 2's SD card slot. - 6.
-Turn on the recorder.

-- 7. Press the FUNCTION button twice to highlight the Load function LED. - Press and hold the FUNCTION button, then let go when the Load LED begins blinking.
+- 2. Connect an SD card to your computer. - If your computer does not have a built-in SD card slot, use a USB SD card reader or similar accessory. - 3.
+Copy the sys-X.Y.smm file to the top level of the SD card. - "Top level" means the firmware file must not be inside a folder on the card. - There must be only one firmware file on the card. - 4.
+Eject the card from your computer's operating system before physically removing the card. - 5.
+Insert the SD card into the Song Meter Mini Bat 2's SD card slot. - 6.
+Turn on the recorder. - 7.
+Press the FUNCTION button twice to highlight the Load function LED. - 8.
+Press and hold the FUNCTION button, then let go when the Load LED begins blinking.
 When the process is complete, all four LEDs will blink green three time, and the recorder will reboot with the new firmware. - 9.
 You can use the same SD card to update additional recorders.
 Repeat the process for each recorder starting from Step 5.

 If there is some sort of failure and the firmware update operation is not successful, all four LEDs will blink red six times.
 If this happens, reformat the SD card, then repeat the above steps.
-See Format SD Card (page 88).
+See Format SD Card (page 42).

 3.5.
-LOAD A CONFIGURATION FILE FROM AN SD CARD USING THE HARDWARE BUTTONS a configuration file to program multiple recorders helps ensure they all share exactly the same settings, minimizing the risk of user error.
+LOAD A CONFIGURATION FILE FROM AN SD CARD USING THE HARDWARE BUTTONS

-Configuration files store a copy of all settings and schedule commands for a Song Meter Mini 2.
-Using
+Configuration files store a copy of all settings and schedule commands for a Song Meter Mini Bat 2.
+Using a configuration file to program multiple recorders helps ensure they all share exactly the same settings, minimizing the risk of user error.

-A configuration file can be created in the Song Meter Configurator app or exported from another Song Meter Mini 2.
-The Configurator app can share the configuration file (see How To Share A Saved Configuration File (page 124)).
+A configuration file can be created in the Song Meter Configurator app or exported from another Song Meter Mini Bat 2.
+The Configurator app can share the configuration file (see How To Share A Saved Configuration File (page 64)).
 A configuration file can be copied from a computer to an SD memory card.
-The configuration file on the SD card can then be loaded into another Song Meter Mini 2.
+The configuration file on the SD card can then be loaded into another Song Meter Mini Bat 2.

-The following procedure loads a configuration file into a recorder using only the physical controls on the Song Meter Mini 2 hardware.
-To load a saved configuration with the help of the Song Meter Configurator app, see Load Firmware or a Configuration from Card (page 90) and Configuration Library Screen (page 118).
+The following procedure loads a configuration file into a recorder using only the physical controls on the Song Meter Mini Bat 2 hardware.
+To load a saved configuration with the help of the Song Meter Configurator app, see Load Firmware or a Configuration from Card (page 43) and Configuration Library Screen (page 61).

 - Connect an SD card to your computer.
-If your computer does not have a built-in SD card slot, use a USB SD card reader or similar accessory. - 2.
-Copy the .miniconfig to the top-level directory of the SD card.
+If your computer does not have a built-in SD card slot, use a USB SD card reader or similar accessory. - Copy the .miniconfig to the top-level directory of the SD card.
 "Top-level directory" means the .miniconfig file must not be inside a folder on the SD card.
 There must be only one .miniconfig file on the card.

-3. Eject the card from your computer's operating system before physically removing the card.

-- 4. Turn on the recorder. - 5.
+- 3. Eject the card from your computer's operating system before physically removing the card. - 4.
+Turn on the recorder. - 5.
 Press the FUNCTION button twice to highlight the Load function LED. - 6.
 Press and hold the FUNCTION button, then let go when the Load LED begins blinking.